Kelley O'Hara: NJ/NY Gotham FC, 2023–2024

+After the 2022 season, O'Hara announced on November 15 that she would sign with NJ/NY Gotham FC, returning to the club she formerly played for when it was called Sky Blue.
+The move made her the first NWSL player to sign with a new team in free agency.
+Gotham FC officially announced her signing on January 25, 2023.
+O'Hara won her second NWSL championship with Gotham in 2023.

+O'Hara announced on May 2, 2024, that she would retire from professional soccer at the end of the season.
+On September 21, 2024, O'Hara was put on the season-ending injury list due to chronic knee degeneration, thus effectively ending her career.

 International career

 Youth national teams (2005–2010)

 O'Hara represented the United States in various youth national teams from 2005 through 2010.
 She scored 24 goals in her 35 under-20 caps, the third-most ever for a U.S. player in the U-20 age group.
 She was a member of the fourth-place United States U-20 women's national soccer team that competed in the 2006 FIFA U-20 Women's World Championship in Russia.
 O'Hara scored two goals in the tournament: one against the Congo (for which game she was named FIFA's player of the match) and one against Germany.
 She was also the first player in the tournament to be ejected from a game, having picked up two yellow cards in the game against Argentina.

 O'Hara rejoined the U-20 national team at the 2007 Pan American Games.
 She scored four goals in the women's football tournament, against Paraguay, Panama, and Mexico.
 The United States, which only sent their U-20 women to the tournament, would fall in the final game, 0–5, to a full-strength Brazilian senior team featuring Brazilian powerhouse, Marta.

 In February 2008, O'Hara returned to the U-20 women's national team to play in the U-20 Four Nations Tournament in Chile.
 Her last appearance for the U-20 team occurred in July 2008, at the 2008 CONCACAF Women's U-20 Championship in Puebla, Mexico.
 O'Hara helped the U-20 team qualify for the 2008 FIFA U-20 Women's World Cup in Chile.
 She did not play in the U-20 World Cup, instead remaining with her college team in its NCAA postseason campaign.